rahra/onioncat/doc/INTRO_TO_ONIONCAT4.md

 0. Its own hostname.
 There is always just a single entry.
 1. Hostnames passed as command line arguments with option -A.
 2. The hosts file.
 By default this is /usr/local/etc/tor/onioncat.hosts.
-It is pulled in at program startup and automatically re-read every time if the file was modified.
+It is pulled in at program startup and automatically re-read every time the file was modified.
 3. Keepalive packets.
 Every OnionCat sends at least one initial keepalive packet to the remote end.
 It contains its own hostname.